jankislinger/polars-styler/README.md

 # Styler for Polars Data Frames

-A soon-to-be crate and python package for styling Polars Data Frames.
+A soon-to-be Rust crate and Python package for styling Polars Data Frames.
 It is based on the [Styler](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) from Pandas.

 ## Why does this exist?

-1. I think that the Styler in Pandas is powerful tool for data analysis and visualization.
+1. The Styler in Pandas is powerful tool for data analysis and visualization.
 2. Polars is a great Rust library that might be the next step after Pandas.
 3. There is nothing like this for Polars yet.
 (Or at least I didn't search hard enough.)
 4. I wanted to learn Rust and this is a good project to do so.